yoongon/sketch-code/problems/1-add-two-strings/problem/README.md

 ```

 ## Constraints
 * Do not convert whole string to integer and calculate it.
-To be specific, this code is not allowed
+To be specific, the following code is not allowed.
 ```python
 def sol(num1, num2):
     return str(int(num1) + int(num2))